Bralessness: Free the Nipple campaign

 Women took part in the Free the Nipple campaign after a movie of that name was made in 2015.
 They protested the legal prohibitions and cultural taboos attached to exposing female breasts in places where it is legal for men to be topless.

 The Free the Nipple campaign was sparked in part due to double standards and the censorship of women's bodies on social media.
 Its advocates believe that women's nipples should be legally and culturally acceptable.

 In many Western countries, women used social media to show their support of the right to go topless or without a bra.
 In Iceland during Free the Nipple day in 2015, some female university students purposefully wore clothing that revealed they were not wearing a bra and a few others chose to go topless for the day.
 Teen Vogue reported that the Free the Nipple movement may have initially focused on being actually topless, but it has grown to include the idea of going braless under clothes.
 Women are seeking to free the nipple beneath the outer clothing they wear.

 No Bra Day

-One outgrowth of the resistance to bras was the formation of No Bra Day in 2013.
+No Bra Day, an annual event when women go braless to encourage breast cancer awareness, began in 2013.
 In 2017, the unofficial day was observed by women in 30 countries, including New Zealand, Romania, Malaysia, Scotland, India, and Ghana.
 More than 82,000 women posted pictures on Twitter and Instagram using the hashtag #nobraday.